celyk/godot-isf/README.md

 # Usage

+Clone this repo and move the directory under your projects /addons directory

 To use the addon, drag in your .fs files to the project directory.
 The scene that is generated can be dragged in.

 # Support